antonvmironov/rick-and-morty-app/README.md

-./generate.py # to generate and re-generate Xcode workspace and projects ./format.py # to auto-fix all Swift formatting ./record_demo.py # to record a demo of app running in simulator
+./generate.py # to generate and re-generate Xcode workspace and projects ./format.py # to auto-fix all Swift formatting ./record_demo.py # to record a demo of app running in simulator ./test.py # to run all the tests after generating the project ./test.py RickAndMortyEpisodesLibTests/CharacterDomainModel_Codable_conformance # to test a specific test
 ```